Develop Your Own Scribe(s)

 Q: How does AHDPG’s efforts to help healthcare organizations develop their own team(s) of Certified Medical Scribes differ from those offered by other organizations?

-The AHDPGTM Medical Scribe Training, Certification, and Implementation Support Program leverages the client’s existing infrastructure and works as an extension of your organization to augment those areas where you might need assistance.
+The AHDPG Medical Scribe Training, Certification, and Implementation Support Program leverages the client’s existing infrastructure and works as an extension of your organization to augment those areas where you might need assistance.
 In most instances, healthcare organizations are already able to attract, recruit and oversee their own personel but require our assistance to educate and train those individuals to be highly effective medical scribes.
 In other instances, healthcare organizations might look to us for assistance in other areas as well.
 In working with you we are able to bring our many years of experience and insight to your initiative to start an internal medical scribe program at your facility.

 Q: What is the training process for a new scribe?